Rockies OF Ian Desmond opts out for 2nd straight season - WTMJ

 AP Sports Writer

-DENVER (AP) — Colorado Rockies veteran outfielder Ian Desmond is opting out for a second straight season.

-Desmond announced Sunday on his Instagram account that his “desire to be with my family is greater than my desire to go back and play baseball under these circumstances.
-I’m going to train and watch how things unfold.”
-He added “for now” in his statement to opt out, leaving the door open for a possible return.
+Desmond decided Sunday to opt out for a second straight season.
+He announced on his Instagram account that his “desire to be with my family is greater than my desire to go back and play baseball under these circumstances.”

+No amount of lobbying by Rockies manager Bud Black could persuade the 35-year-old Desmond, who was scheduled to make $8 million this season after walking away from a pro-rated salary of $5,555,556 last season.

+“This was a decision not about money,” said Black, whose team will begin full-squad workouts Tuesday in Arizona.
+“This was from the heart, and from the stomach.
+This was hard.
+This was agonizing for him.”

+His leadership was on display soon after the Rockies traded eight-time Gold Glove winner Arenado to the St. Louis Cardinals.
+Desmond along with shortstop Trevor Story, outfield Charlie Blackmon, reliever Scott Oberg and others preached the same message over and over — stick together.

+“That goes to show who he is and his commitment to the team,” Black said.
+“Again, he’s going to follow us.
+He’s going to continue to train.
+He’s going to assess what’s going on and maybe his feelings in a month, two months, two weeks, two days … I don’t know, but he’s engaged.
+He’s not, from those conversations with his teammates, checked out.”

-The 35-year-old Desmond is in the final year of a five-year, $70 million deal he signed in December 2016.
-He is scheduled to make $8 million this season.
+Desmond is in the final year of a five-year, $70 million deal he signed in December 2016.
 Colorado has a $15 million option for 2022 with a $2 million buyout.

 On Sunday, Desmond wrote of his decision: “This impacts a lot of people, some positively and some negatively, and I own that.
 At the end of the day, this weighs on me more than anyone but I’m following my heart and I feel good about my decision.”